 Here is an opportunity for you to Discover Yourself the answers to these mysteries of life, in a warm, welcoming, and peaceful atmosphere.

-We are excited to invite you to the interactive “SELF DISCOVERY” programmes in the nearby a
+We are excited to invite you to the interactive “SELF DISCOVERY” programmes in the n

 A Complete Conception of God.